International Relations Major Jobs

 4. Diplomat

-Diplomats are hired by governmental bodies to represent their country’s stance during international gatherings.
+Diplomats are hired by governmental bodies to represent their country’s stance on international gatherings discussing international affairs.
 Broadly, they conduct meetings with other country’s diplomats to discuss international relations in regards to trade, peace, the environment and other issues.
 But, becoming a diplomat is no simple task.
 After receiving a degree in international relations, aspiring diplomats have to fulfill an overseas internship with the U.S. Department of State.
 Many of them also go on to earn their master’s and doctorate degrees.

 Median annual wage: $28,945–$136,659 (salary increases with experience)